 High in the Andes mountains, there’s a humble root vegetable that’s reputed to be the source of the legendary strength and endurance of the Inca people.
 Red Maca is a vegetable root or tuber, related to the potato family, which grows only in the high Andean plateaus of Peru.

 Red Maca Root (non-GMO) grows wild in many locations in South America, and it’s also being cultivated elsewhere.
 Red Maca’s medical miracles come only from the plants that grow at 13,000 to 15,000 feet in the steep central Peruvian Andes valleys.

 Peruvian folklore suggests that maca, also known as 'Peruvian ginseng' is helpful for men with low stamina levels, and animal studies in the laboratory have supported this.
 The evidence suggests that red maca’s contribution to performance comes about by gently and gradually reversing the underlying circulatory problem.
 Studies show that oral supplementation with Red Maca Root repairs the biochemical cascade of events that this problem occur.
 The result is measurable improvement over time, without the health risks associated with prescriptions.

-Raw Red Maca Root has been shown to support healthy prostate health significantly.
+Raw Red Maca Root has been shown to support men's health significantly.
 This is undoubtedly due in part to its rich supply of plant sterols, including beta sitostero.
-Red Maca Root has another well-known prostate supporter, a group of compounds called glucosinolates—which may also support a healthy prostate.
+Red Maca Root has another well-known male supporting nutrient, a group of compounds called glucosinolates.
 In the many hundreds of cruciferous species investigated, all are able to synthesize glucosinolates.
 But the absolute content of glucosinolates in fresh Raw Red Maca Root is relatively higher than reported in other cruciferous crops.
 The most abundant glucosinolates detected in Red Maca were the aromatic glucosinolates.

 Pituitary glands are the main endocrine glands which send signals to other organs and glands.
 Red Maca Root has been shown to support proper pituitary glands function.
 This helps in keep the body healthy and fit.